dirty-data-science/python/index.rst

 Machine-learning on dirty-data in Python: a tutorial
 =====================================================

-In data science, applications of machine learning spend a significant energy preparing, tidying, and cleaning the data before the machine learning.
+Often in data science, machine-learning applications spend a significant energy preparing, tidying, and cleaning the data before the machine learning.